 Strategic Acquisitions: The County continues to coordinate with CCLBA, MWRD, IEMA and DHSEM to identify structures that need to be acquired and demolished from waterways and floodplains.
 The County funds are used to complete the funding needs of the acquisition project pipeline from MWRD.
 IEMA and DHSEM.
 CCLBA, through the County's leadership, administers preservation, demolition, and clearance and some program delivery required by CDBG DR regulations for Strategic Acquisitions.
 Riverside Lawn, Riverside Township, IL.
-The acquisition has resumed and will continue to finish the pipeline of homes that were approved for acquisition The Cook County Land Bank Authority continues to work with homeowners during a second round of seeking interest in participation.
+The acquisition has resumed and will continue to finish the pipeline of homes that were approved for acquisition.
+The Cook County Land Bank Authority continues to work with homeowners during a second round of seeking interest in participation.
 Up to 21 other properties may be acquired.
-Demolition was started on the first 22 homes in the 2ndperiod and continues.
+Demolition was started on the first 22 homes in the 2nd period and continues.
 Fox Point Mobile Home Park, Wheeling, IL.
 The initial land acquisition and physical relocation of residents from the mobile home park is complete.
-Demolition of the 42 mobile home units was completed in the 2nd quarter.
-Distribution of relocation assistance and acquisition offers continues.
-Mount Prospect, Wheeling Township, IL.
+Demolition of the 42 mobile home units was completed in the 2nd guarter.
+Distribution of relocation assistance and acquisition is complete.
+Mount Prospect, Wheeling Township, IL and Melrose Park, Leyden Township, IL.
 Work was initiated by collecting homeowner information, completing inspections and conducting appraisals.
-Melrose Park, Leyden Township, IL.
-Initial work with the applicants on the property specifics is underway.
-Other agreements with Franklin Park and Palatine Township are awaiting confirmation of matching funding.
+Acquisition has been completed for 5 of 8 properties.
+Demolition has been schedule for the 2nd quarter.
+Other agreements with Franklin Park and Palatine Township have completed Initial work with the applicants.
+Awaiting confirmation of matching funding.
 An expenditure deadline extension to the round 3 funding of Riverside Lawn and Fox Point was granted by HUD in period 2.

 Replacement Housing: twelve projects have been committed to thus far.
 In Summit IL, 18 town homes were constructed and are complete.
 Marketing and homebuyer counseling continues and twelve units have sold.
 Homebuyer assistance was added to support low to moderate income homebuyers in affording the purchase of a new home under the Replacement Housing Summit project.
-Construction is complete for Phil Haven in Wheeling, IL 50 units of Permanent Supportive Housing and Melrose Park Veterans

-Housing, 36 units of Veteran's housing in Melrose Park, IL.
+As of this report, twelve of the eighteen homes have been sold, six remaining.
+Construction is complete for Phil Haven in Wheeling, IL 50 units of Permanent Supportive Housing, Melrose Park Veterans Housing, 36 units of Veteran's housing in Melrose Park, IL.
 Tenant rental, verification and final project closeout remain.
-Four additional projects closed and are in construction: Ford Heights Cooperative, 100 affordable single family units being repaired in Ford Heights IL; Parkview, a 45 unit new construction apartment building in downtown Arlington Heights, IL; Beds Plus in LaGrange IL with 20 units of Permanent Supportive Housing has been completed.
+Four additional projects closed and are in construction: Ford Heights Cooperative, 100 affordable single family units are still in construction and relocation at approximately in Ford Heights IL; Parkview, a 45 unit new construction apartment building in downtown Arlington Heights, IL; Beds Plus in LaGrange IL with 20 units of Permanent Supportive Housing have been completed.
 As well as, Freedoms Path, 52 units of permanent supportive housing for families on the campus of the Edward J Hines VA Hospital in Hines, IL.
+All the projects have achieved project closeout, except Freedom's Path which is currently in the final leasing stages of tenant rental, verification and final project closeout.
 An expenditure deadline extension to the round 3 funding of Ford Heights, Beds Plus and Freedoms Path was granted by HUD.